daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdPut
+## AdminRealmsRealmOrganizationsOrgIdMembersPost

-> AdminRealmsRealmOrganizationsIdPut(ctx, realm, id).OrganizationRepresentation(organizationRepresentation).Execute()
+> AdminRealmsRealmOrganizationsOrgIdMembersPost(ctx, realm, orgId).Body(body).Execute()

-Updates the organization
+Adds the user with the specified id as a member of the organization

 ### Example